emersonthis/mobydicktext/README.md

 (Point browser to localhost:8080)

+### Deploy

+Hosted on Heroku free dyno (which sleeps and takes 30s to wake up)

+`git push origin master` will automatically deploy to Heroku

 ### TODO

 [ ] Nicer error reseponses
 [ ] Test code?
 [ ] Check accuracy of word endoing